IVY (IVY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 IVY Historical Price

-According to the latest data gathered on IVY live price page, the current price of IVY is 0.00133618USD.
-The circulating supply of IVY(IVY) is 980.00M IVY , giving it a market capitalization of $1.31M.
+According to the latest data gathered on IVY live price page, the current price of IVY is 0.00135834USD.
+The circulating supply of IVY(IVY) is 980.00M IVY , giving it a market capitalization of $1.33M.

 The IVY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IVY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.